BWeng20/jSVG/README.md

 a bit, but the once converted shapes render incredible fast.
 If you need a feature-complete renderer, use batik or (also not complete) SVG Salamander.

 The resulting Shapes can be painted on any Graphics2d-instance.
 Additional style information is handled by a specific "Painter" that sets colors, strokes etc. to match the SVG definitions.
-The the Java2D-shapes (and the Painter) are fully scablable, any transformation (rotation, scale, translate) can be used without losing quality.
+The Java2D-shapes (and the Painter) are fully scablable, any transformation (rotation, scale, translate) can be used without losing quality.

 The Painter can be called multiple times with different transformation.
 So the SVG can be used as parts in bigger set-ups.
 E.g. as parts of a frame, for edge-decorations e.t.c.